Emotionally, there is an overwhelming feeling of failure and frustration as you live your life trapped in a body that doesn’t work properly.

-A friend recently asked me to describe to her how my dyspraxia feels, which is a difficult thing to do.
+A friend of mine recently asked me to describe to her how my dyspraxia feels, which is a difficult thing to do.
 Emotionally, there is an overwhelming feeling of failure and frustration as you live your life trapped in a body that doesn’t work properly.
 Your brain understands what you need to do and the basic principles of how to do things, but when you try to implement the theory it is impossible and it feels like only you don’t know why.

-I’m still clumsy, and it appears there’s nothing that can be done about that.
-But, the support available helped address some of the more frustrating limitations of having dyspraxia.
-Not being able to coordinate my body is still something I’m always incredibly insecure about, but my response to these anxieties continues to evolve, and I no longer feel stupid.
+I’m still clumsy, and it appears there’s nothing that can be done about that – but the support available helped address some of the more frustrating limitations of having dyspraxia.
+Not being able to co-ordinate my body is still something I’m always incredibly insecure about, but my response to these anxieties continues to evolve and I no longer feel stupid.

 I'm not able to tell you where I would be if my problems had been recognised sooner.
 But I can’t understand why diagnosing dyspraxia – and other cognitive problems in young children is being criticised.
 If additional support is being made available to learners from a younger age, support that prevents them from going through life feeling stupid and worthless like I have in the past, well, surely that can only be a good thing.
 If I had a message for my younger, as yet undiagnosed self it would be this: you are not stupid.